-Apple first created iOS for iPhone with the idea that touch interfaces needed larger icons and easy controls.
-Apple used Mac OS X as its codebase and created a touch interface system just for the iPhone.
-When iPad released with iOS, it received much ridicule for being "just a large iPhone."
+Apple first created iOS for iPhone with the idea that touch interfaces needed large icons and intuitive controls.
+The desktop operating system for Mac, Mac OS X, served as the code base for Apple's touch-based mobile operating system.

 Previously, iPads would only see few, if any, changes year-over-year in software.
 This dedicated OS signifies that Apple wants to do more for the tablet line.

-iPadOS and iOS still share much of the same code base; meaning iPadOS is only distinct in a few key features.
-These differences should increase and become more varied as Apple updates the two.
+iPadOS and iOS still share much of the same code base, meaning iPadOS is only distinct in a few key areas.
+These differences have increased over time, becoming more varied as Apple updates the two.

-Beginning with iOS 9, iPad software was showing a big shift from the iPhone with the added ability to have multiple apps on the same screen.
-This was later refined in iOS 11 with better file sharing and drag and drop gestures.
+Beginning with iOS 9, iPad software had shifted from the iPhone, adding the ability to use multiple apps on the same screen.
+Apple later refined this in iOS 11 with better file sharing and drag-and-drop gestures.

-iOS 13 arrived in 2019 with many new features across the ecosystem, and with it, iPadOS.
-With its improved split-screen, multi-window app states, and external storage support, iPads took a big leap forward as a laptop replacement.
+iOS 13 arrived in 2019 with new features across the ecosystem.
+Alongside it, the iPad version split into iPadOS.
+With their improved split-screen, multi-window app states, and external storage support, iPads took a significant leap forward as laptop replacements.